 “Just call me Daisy,” she said.
 “You know, like in the movie Driving Miss Daisy.”
 Her name is actually Desislava Natzkova but, as she later explained to me, her Bulgarian name is difficult for most Americans to remember or wrap their tongues around.
 “So I just make it easy for them.”

 I finally made it back this past summer.
 True to her word, Desi took me on an amazing cultural tour of Bulgaria.
-We began in the northeastern corner of the country, in the town of Vratsa, an ancient city founded by the Thracian civilization.
-Other than the fact that they were a group of Indo-European tribes that inhabited a large area in eastern and southeastern Europe, relatively little is known about Thracians.
+We began in the northwestern corner of the country, in the town of Vratsa, an ancient city founded by the Thracian civilization.
+Other than the fact that Thracians were a collective of Indo-European tribes that inhabited large areas in eastern and southeastern Europe, relatively little is known about them.
 Their Greek and Roman neighbors in antiquity considered them to be barbarians, however caches of gold and silver treasures from ancient Thrace unearthed by archeologists seem to dispute this assessment.